-The HT keeps records of reported incidents of poor behaviour.
+The school keeps records of reported incidents of poor behaviour in Arbor.
 This allows us to monitor the type and frequency of incidents of unacceptable behaviour.
 Periodically we are asked to report to the local authority data about racist or bullying incidents.
 When we make such reports, we report only numbers and types of incidents.
 All data is completely anonymous.

-Exclusion
+Suspension and Exclusion